hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/lectures_and_discourses/discourses_on_jnana-yoga/803_jnana-yoga_ix.md

 millennium exists already for those who find it.
 The truth is, we have lost ourselves and think the world to be lost.
 "Fool!
 Hearest not thou?
-In thine own heart, day and night, is singing that Eternal Music — Sachchidânanda, Soham, Soham, (Existence, Knowledge, and Bliss, I am He, I am He)!"
+In thine own heart, day and night, is singing that Eternal Music — Sachchidānanda, Soham, Soham, (Existence, Knowledge, and Bliss, I am He, I am He)!"

 To try to think without a phantasm is to try to make the impossible